antor44/livestream_video/README.md

 5. playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp.

-6. Finally, you can run the GUI by executing the following command in the terminal:
+6. Finally, you can launch the GUI by entering the following command in the terminal.
+Make sure that you are in the same directory as whisper-cpp, playlist4whisper.py, and livestream_video.sh:
 ```
 python3 playlist4whisper.py
 ```